DeepakSridhar/promptsliders/README.md

 ### Inference

-Once you have trained a model using above command, the inference can be done simply using the `StableDiffusionPipeline` or StableDiffusionXLPipeline wih the following script.
-Make sure to modify the concept name to your concept and the output is at "output/age-slider_prompt/learned_embeds.safetensors".
+Once you have trained a model using above command, the inference can be done simply using the `StableDiffusionPipeline` or `StableDiffusionXLPipeline` wih the following script.
+Make sure to modify the concept name to your concept and the output is at `output/age-slider_prompt/learned_embeds.safetensors`.

 ```bash
 python inference-promptsliders-sdxl.py age